Mburnand-tech/Burnet/README.md

 - The front end is built using React, with Axios for making API requests and MUI for styled components.

 - Additional features include:
-  - filter bar
+  - Filter bar
-  - account logging in
+  - Account logging in
-  - colour theme switch
+  - Colour theme switch
-  - scroll to top button
+  - Scroll to top button
-  - leave & delete comments functionality.
+  - Leave & delete comments functionality.

 You can try out a live version of the app here:
 ### [Website](https://burnet-news.netlify.app/)